clayh7/Thesis/README.md

 # Thesis
-I made an networked MMO ARPG for my thesis.
+I set out to craft a MMO ARPG from scratch with my own custom C++ engine in 8 months.
 All of the code, art, and design was made by me.

 Networking System Features: